Adventure Island (video game): Appearances in other games

 Takahashi Meijin appears as a playable character in the crossover fighting game DreamMix TV World Fighters, released in Japan for GameCube on December 13, 2003.

 Takahashi Meijin appears in the mobile game Gacha Washi Meijin no Bōken Jima in 2007, a cross-over between the Gachapin series and the Adventure Island series.

 Takahashi Meijin also appears in the sport mobile game Gachapin & Mukku no Dai Undoukai ("Gachapin & Mukku's Big Sports Day") in 2008, and crosses over with Katamari franchise in the mobile game Takahashi Meijin and Katamari Damacy in 2010.

 Takahashi Meijin also appears in the pachinko mobile game Pachinko Takahashi Meijin no Bouken Jima in 2008.

 Reception

-Adventure Island has received positive to mixed reviews from critics.
-GameSpot awarded the game 6.5 out of 10, calling it a "fast-paced, challenging platformer".
+GameSpot said Adventure Island was a "fast-paced, challenging platformer".
 GamesRadar+ ranked it the 23rd best NES game ever made.
 The staff praised it for the fact that its challenge comes from quality level design and not low quality.
 It is widely regarded as one of the most difficult NES games.